-Now that you’re older you probably experience more joint pain than ever.
+Now that you’re older, you probably experience more joint pain than ever.
 All those years of running around, and maybe even experiencing a few breaks or fractures, have finally caught up with you.
-Some days the pain is simply too bad to even get out of bed.
+Some days, the pain is simply too bad to even get out of bed.

-Living with joint pain can be debilitating and really limit your physical abilities.
+Living with joint pain can be debilitating and limit your physical abilities.
 But you don’t have to let joint pain get in the way of living the way you want to – not if you follow a diet that includes these foods for joint pain relief.

-Patients reported a reduction in knee pain and they also had lower inflammatory compounds compared to the group who received a placebo.
-To receive the same effects leave the white “fuzzy stuff” on the oranges when peeling, and always use a whole orange when making smoothies.
+Patients reported a reduction in knee pain, and they also had lower inflammatory compounds compared to the group who received a placebo.
+To receive the same effects, leave the white “fuzzy stuff” on the oranges when peeling, and always use a whole orange when making smoothies.